 Slightly older cousins or friends who are willing to use the bathroom in front of your toddler can be invaluable in modeling.
 For boys, you might make a game of it by putting a small bulls-eye in the toilet for them to aim at.

 That way, kids can practice sitting whenever they want, including while they keep you company in the bathroom.
+You may also want a potty in any room where your child spends a lot of time, like the playroom, living room or kitchen.

 Just encourage your child to sit, fully clothed, on his potty.
 It builds muscle memory for your child to get on and off the potty, and you want her to feel comfortable sitting there.
 Make sitting on the toilet festive and fun, well before she even thinks about peeing in it.
 For instance, be sure there is a stash of books next to the potty.
 Sing silly songs or give special cheers each time she gets on and off the potty.
 But never force your child to sit on the potty, or to stay there.